UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 You have just loaded extra functions into R (known as a package) that we need for this lab.

+(not using ecocloud) If you happen to be running this on R studio installed directly to your computer you probably just got an error about RCurl not being insstalled\!
+You need to install RCurl before you can load it with library.
+To install R Curl. (i) Click on the ‘Packages’ tab in the bottom left box, (ii) click install, (iii) ensure install from is set to Repository (Cran), (iv) type in RCurl (notice the capitalisation also) (v) click install.
+This should just take a minute and you will then be able to run the ‘library(RCurl)’ code to load the package.

 Going through the exercises below repeat this process: (1) **copy the text**, (2) Click in R script (e.g. Catch curve.R) in the top left corner and **paste the text**, (3) highlight the text and click **run**.